On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Undirected -Simple -Path: Single-Exponential Time

 \begin{proof} To describe our algorithm $\cal A$, let $(G,k,r,U,\overline{\bf d})$ be an instance of \eulerEdge.
 For every vertex $v\in V(G)$, denote $c_v=r-d_i$ where $i$ is the color of $v$.
 In addition, denote $F=\sum_{v\in V(G)}c_v$ and $\ell=2(k-\sum_{i=1}^{\mathsf{b}(k/r)}d_i)$.
 We construct a flow network $N$ with source $s$ and sink $t$ as follows. \begin{itemize} \item For every vertex $v\in V(G)$, insert (into $N$) two new vertices, $v_1$ and $v_2$, the arc $(v_1,v_2)$ of infinite (upper) capacity and cost $1$, and the arcs $(s,v_1)$ and $(v_2,t)$ both of (upper) capacity $c_v$ and cost $0$. \item For every edge $\{u,v\}\in E(G)$, insert (into $N$) the arcs $(u_1,v_2)$ and $(v_1,u_2)$ both of infinite (upper) capacity and cost $0$. \end{itemize} The lower capacity of each arc is simply $0$.
 We seek the minimum cost $C$ required to send $F$ units of (integral) flow from $s$ to $t$ in $N$.
-This task can be performed in polynomial times \cite{DBLP:books/daglib/0069809}.
+This task can be performed in polynomial time \cite{DBLP:books/daglib/0069809}.
 (We stress that $F$ and capacities are represented in binary, and the running time is polynomial in the size of this representation.)
 After performing this task, algorithm $\cal A$ checks whether $C\leq F-\ell$.
+(Intuitively, $C\leq F-\ell$ means that at least $\ell$ edges of cost $0$ between vertices indexed $1$ and $2$ must be used.)
 If this condition is satisfied, then $\cal A$ accepts, and otherwise it rejects.

 Clearly, $\cal A$ runs in polynomial time, and it remains to show that our reduction is correct.